 Treatment and prognosis

 Treatment is necessary only if symptomatic, and generally patients will require a nasogastic tube for enteric feeding 1,4.
-Management of the underlying cause of left atrial enlargement (e.g. mitral stenosis) is also pertinent.
+Management of the underlying cause of left atrial enlargement (e.g. mitral stenosis or chronic mitral regurgitation) is also pertinent.

 - 1. Le Roux BT, Williams MA.
 Dysphagia megalatriensis.
 Thorax.
 24 (5): 603. doi:10.1136/thx.24.5.603 - Pubmed